Abutment Construction

 Post width: Width of the post, measured perpendicular to the rafters.

-Post height: Height of the post, measured in the side face of the rafters.
+Post height: Height of the post, measured in the side plane of the rafters.

-Post offset: The post can be offset relative to the rear edge of the purlin.
-With a value of 0.000 the post lies flush with the rear edge of the purlin.
-If the post is moved forward, a rabbet is formed in the post.
-The beam automatically shortens or lengthens with the post offset.
+Shift of the post: The post can be shifted relative to the rear edge of the purlin.
+With a value of 0.000 the post is flush with the rear edge of the purlin.
+If the post is pushed forward, a notch is created in the post.
+The tie shortens and lengthens automatically with the shift of the post.

 Last updated